 Many Muslims are unaware that Islam has not started at the time of prophet Muhammad rather powered by the Quran revealed to him to take it to the next level to make it fit for the people of the generation as well as for the people of the generations to come until the end of the world.
 While God has assigned authority to the Quran to control His religion leading the believers to the straight path as well as bringing good news of His forgiveness for them and a great reward from Him.
-But it is unfortunate that it brings bad news for those who have discarded it crowding in the mosques and around the grave of Muhammad being proud of him to be the last prophet expecting his intercession on a Day of the Judgment, are contributing nothing to the growth of their souls.
+But it is unfortunate that it brings bad news for those who have discarded it crowding in the mosques and around the grave of Muhammad being proud of him to be the last prophet expecting his intercession on a Day of the Judgment accepting his sayings as hadiths and his practices as sunnahs invented after 200 years of his death.